 Hair grows basically in three different stages: growing, resting and shedding.
 For treatments to work, hair needs to 'zapped' in the growth stage.
 But all of the hair isn't in the same stage at one time, therefore multiple treatments are needed.
 Of course more energy given off in the pulse by using the highest setting will have the best chance of reducing hair.

 The company recommends treatments spaced every two weeks for the first four times.
 If hair has grown back after these first four treatments, the company recommends monthly treatments until desired results are achieved.

 Read how many treatments I did using the original Silk'n and Silk'n SensEpil and how much hair was reduced on my lower legs and underarms in: My Silk'n Review.

 My assistant Nicole tested out the Flash & Go on her chin line and part of her leg, read about her experience and results in her review.

 How Much Does It Cost?

-The suggested retail price for the system is $299 (buy direct) which comes with two cartridges each having about 1000 pulses.
-Replacement cartridges retail for $45.
+The suggested retail price for the system is $299 (buy direct) which comes with a cartridge that has 5000 pulses.
+Replacement cartridges retail for $40 for 1,000 pulses and can be bought discounted in a three pack.
 How many areas and their size treated, including how hair responds will determine how many cartridges are needed and the total amount spent.